-Every command or script returns with the status of execution, which is referred as return status or exit codes.
-A successful command returns a 0 while an unsuccessful one returns a non-zero value that usually can be interpreted as an Error Code.
+Powershell scripts after execution return the status of execution, which is referred to as "return code" or "exit code".
+A successful script execution returns a 0 while an unsuccessful one returns a non-zero value that usually can be interpreted as an Error Code.
 The last command executed in the function or the script determines the exit status.
-This document provides steps on how to return the error codes on .vb scripts, Powershell scripts and batch files.
+This document provides steps on how to return error codes on Powershell scripts.

 Use the command Exit $LASTEXITCODE at the end of the powershell script to return the error codes from the powershell script.